Health Benefits FAQ's

 Q: Do I have to enroll in medical, dental, and vision?

-A: No, you can enroll in any combination of the medical, dental and/or vision benefits.
-Please be aware that whatever you as the employee are enrolled in, all dependents must be enrolled in the same.
-Example: If you are enrolled in medical only, your dependents will be medical only as well; or, if you are enrolled in medical, dental and vision, your dependents will be in medical, dental and vision (they could not just have dental and/or vision and no medical when the employee has all three).
+A: No, you can enroll in any combination of the medical, dental and/ or vision benefits.
+Please be aware that whatever you are enrolled in, all dependents must be enrolled in the same. (ex.
+If you are enrolled in medical only, your dependents will only have medical only as well.
+If you are enrolled in medical, dental and vision, your dependents will be in medical, dental and vision.
+Their coverage has to mirror yours).

 Q: What qualifies a child as a dependent?

-A: Natural children, legally adopted, legal guardianship or stepchildren.
+A: Natural children, legally adopted, legal guardianship, or stepchildren under the age of 26.

 Q: Who does not qualify as an eligible dependent?

-A: Ex-spouse/partner, former stepchildren, parents, nieces/nephews, siblings, aunts/uncles and grandparents.
+A: A boyfriend, girlfriend, ex-spouse/ partner, former stepchildren, parents, nieces/ nephews, siblings, aunts/ uncles and grandparents.

 Q: What is a qualifying event that would allow me to add or drop coverage for a child or spouse outside of Open Enrollment?

-A: Marriage, filing a domestic partnership, having a baby, divorce, loss of other coverage, eligibility for coverage for employee or dependents under spouse’s coverage.
+A: Marriage, filing a domestic partnership, divorce, birth, loss of other coverage, eligibility for coverage for employee or dependents under spouse’s coverage.

-A: Health Benefits Enrollment/Change Form (for form, GO HERE), and, for adding dependents, the acceptable documentation for spouse and/or children; for removing dependents, the divorce decree or proof of other coverage.
+A: You will need to complete and return an enrollment/ changes form and acceptable documentation for your spouse and/ or children; for removing dependents, the divorce decree or proof of other coverage.

 Q: At what age do my dependent children drop off my coverage?